MayouKurayami/KK_SetParentVR/README.md

   - You can also hold the position of each limb by pressing the buttons on the floating menu
   - If enabled in settings, girl's hands and feet as well as guy's feet will stick to objects on contact. **Girl's limbs will also stick to your shoulder on contact**.
   - When stretched beyond a certain point, the limbs will automatically detach from objects. *Note: the limb will not automatically detach if it was held in place manually via the controller or the floating menu.*
   - **Double click Trigger** near a hand or foot will return it to the default position. **Double clicking Trigger while not being near any particular hand or foot** will return *ALL* limbs to their default positions.
 Extremely useful when limbs get stuck to the wrong places.
+  - **Hold Grip *then* double click Trigger** to fix or release male's feet at where they are.

 - Pick a position or H category using the in-game menu, then use the in-game menu or the floating menu to insert.
 Once inserted, you can control the movement speed by moving the controller that the girl is parented to.
 Moving the controller past the configured range would cause the animation to switch from weak to strong motion.
 Maintain the movement range within the configured threshold for **1.5 seconds** will cause it to switch back from strong to weak motion.

 - The positions buttons in the left floating menu are **NOT** meant to be a replacement for changing positions via the built-in menu.
 They are designed to change only the girl's **posture** as they do not change the position and rotation of the characters.

 - If enabled in settings, after maintaining the girl's excitement gauge past 70 for set number of seconds, animation will enter orgasm automatically.

+- Controller input will be disabled for the parenting controller, to prevent unintentional or accidental input.

 ## Configurations